OVERVIEW

 - Jax Ficklin, who successfully defended his doctoral dissertation, entitled "Sex and the Evolution of a Double Hermaphrodite", on July 13, 2023.
 Jax has been a student in the Biological Sciences Graduate Program's concentration area in Behavior, Evolution, Ecology, & Systematics.

-- Kevin Hackbarth and Asan Turdiev, who presented their research at the Molecular Helminthology and International C. elegans conferences this summer
+- Kevin Hackbarth and Asan Turdiev, who presented their research at the Molecular Helminthology and International C. elegans conferences over the summer of 2023.

 - Eric, who presented a keynote lecture at the 4th International Pristionchus Meeting in Tübingen, Germany on September 22, 2023.